Becky Hammon: Personal life

 Hammon has been in a relationship with Brenda Milano since 2015.
-They have two sons.
+They have two adopted sons.

 Hammon is also a noted poker player in the WNBA off-season.
 In December 2023 she attended the inaugural World Series of Poker Paradise event, where her first tournament was the $5 million guaranteed $1,650 Mystery Millions.

 Controversies

 Russian national team controversy

-Hammon's decision to gain naturalized Russian citizenship in order to play for the Russian national team in the 2008 Beijing Summer Olympics was controversial in American basketball.
-In some circles she was branded an American traitor, with then-U.S. national coach Anne Donovan questioning her patriotism.
-"If you play in this country, live in this country, and you grow up in the heartland and you put on a Russian uniform, you are not a patriotic person in my mind," Donovan said.
+Hammon's decision to gain naturalized Russian citizenship and play for the Russian national team in the 2008 Beijing Summer Olympics was controversial in the United States.
+In some circles she was branded an American traitor, with then-U.S. national coach Anne Donovan questioning Hammon's patriotism, saying "if you play in this country, live in this country, and you grow up in the heartland and you put on a Russian uniform, you are not a patriotic person in my mind".

 Hammon responded to Donovan's criticism saying, "You don't know me.
 You don't know what that flag means to me.
 You don't know how I grew up.
 The biggest honor in our classroom was who could put up the (American) flag, roll it up right, not let the corners touch the ground.
 Obviously we definitely define patriotism differently."
 She has also stated.
 "I love my country.
 I love our national anthem.
 It absolutely gives me chills sometimes.
 I feel honored to be an American, to be from America because of what we stand for."
 Hammon said she played for Russia primarily to play on the Olympic stage, and it was not a purely financial decision.
-However, by obtaining Russian citizenship, her salary with CSKA tripled, and she was eligible to make $250,000 for winning a gold medal for Russia from the government.
+However, by obtaining Russian citizenship, her salary with the Russian pro team WBC CSKA Moscow tripled, and she was eligible to make $250,000 for winning a gold medal for Russia from the government.
 She would have received a $150,000 bonus for winning a silver medal.
+The women's Russian national team won bronze.

-Since then, Anne Donovan changed her position, stating "I don't know that I have any strong thoughts on [Becky Hammon joining the Russian national team] anymore.
+Anne Donovan later changed her position, stating "I don't know that I have any strong thoughts on [Becky Hammon joining the Russian national team] anymore.
 Even at the time.
 I've known marathon runners in particular that I've watched over the years have represented other countries.
 I've watched other athletes do it."

 She also said:The thing that took me off guard with Becky was that it hasn't happened in women's basketball before.
 And again, the facts [sic] that: that we didn't ask her to participate, that we didn't ask her to try out for our team, that's really what I had the most issue with.
 Becky made a great business decision and this was a great opportunity for her to get to the Olympic Games.
 I hold no grudge and more power to her.
 But the facts [sic] it when it first came out were not accurate.
 Becky came, had a great experience; I'm glad we're going to the gold medal game.